mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.2.0-Release-Notes.md

 squeezing repeating whitespace and replacing it with hyphens.
 If any object name conversions take place, a warning will be logged.

+### MaxAdmin

+The `remove user` command now only expects one parameter, the username.

 ### Regular Expression Parameters

 Modules may now use a built-in regular expression (regex) string parameter type